-The Best of VMworld Awards recognize the most exceptional products on display at VMware's annual user conference.
+TechTarget's Best of VMworld Awards recognize the most outstanding products on display at VMware's annual user conference.

-TechTarget's SearchServerVirtualization.com will accept nominations until 5 p.m.
-(Pacific Time) Wednesday, July 29, 2015 and announce winners on the VMworld 2015 show floor in San Francisco.
-Before nominating a product, please read the official rules and awards criteria:
+SearchServerVirtualization.com has extended the nomination window and will accept nominations until 5 p.m.
+(Pacific Time) on Friday, July 29, 2016 and announce winners on the VMworld 2016 show floor in Las Vegas.
+Before nominating a product, please carefully read the official rules and awards criteria:

-A team of expert judges -- consisting of editors, independent analysts, users and consultants -- will evaluate the nominated products and select winners in the following categories:
+A team of expert judges -- consisting of editors, independent analysts, consultants and users -- will evaluate the nominated products and select winners in the following categories:

 - Virtualization and cloud infrastructure